cache2k/cache2k/src/site/markdown/0/UPCOMING.md

 Changes in semantics or API that may break existing applications are listed here.
 Modifications in the statistics output will not listed as breakage.

- - null values are not allowed by default.
-The use of a null value can be enabled again via `permitNullValues`
+ - null values are not allowed (any more!) by default.
+The use of a null value can be enabled again via `permitNullValues`.
+The old deprecated builder (CacheBuilder) configures the cache to permit null values by default to be backwards compatible to application still using the version 0.20-ish interfaces.

 ## Bug fixes